manasesjesus/c8y_microservice-nodejs/README.md

 ### Prerequisites

-- Local Docker installation
+*   Local Docker installation
-- An account on [cumulocity.com](https://cumulocity.com).
+*   An account on [cumulocity.com](https://cumulocity.com).
 Create a free trial to test this example.
-- A Slack channels and appropriate credentials
+*   A Slack app, channel and appropriate credentials

 ### Build